Rashida Hamid: Early life

 Rashida Hamid was born in Jaffarabad, Karimganj, Kishoreganj.
-She is the wife of former Speaker of the Jatiya Sangsad and current President Abdul Hamid and mother of Rejwan Ahammad Taufiq, MP.
+She is the wife of former President Mohammad Abdul Hamid and mother of Rejwan Ahammad Taufiq, MP.

 Education

 Hamid passed SSC from SV Government High School in 1963 and HSC from Gurudayal Government College.
 She graduated from Gurudayal Government College in 1972.

 Work

-Rashida Hamid worked as Headteacher in a Kindergarten School, Dhaka.
-She is the Chairperson of the President Abdul Hamid Medical College and Hospital's governing body.
+Rashida Hamid worked as headteacher in a kindergarten in Dhaka.
+She is the chairperson of President Abdul Hamid Medical College and Hospital's governing body.